KhaledKhm/KhaledKhm/README.md

 - 🔭 I’m a soon to be Software Architecture Engineer (final year in university!)

-- 🌱 I’m currently learning DevOps and its features and Android Studio

-- 🤔 I’m currently looking for an end of studies internship in Europe!
+- 🤔 I’m currently looking for an end of studies internship in Europe and Tunisia!

 - 💬 Ask me about anything